First Alert Tropical Update: Irma landfall in Florida this weekend; impacts in the East early next week

-SHORT TERM FORECAST (SATURDAY – SUNDAY): Skies will be mostly sunny with highs in the 70’s and lows in the 50’s.
+SHORT TERM FORECAST (TONIGHT – SUNDAY): Overnight lows will fall into the 50s and 60s under mostly clear skies.
+Skies will be mostly sunny with highs in the 70’s.
 Along the coast, the rip current risk will be high and seas will be elevated.

 TROPICS (MONDAY – TUESDAY): Hurricane Irma will make landfall in Florida as a major hurricane this weekend.
 The center is then expected to track inland over Georgia and Tennessee.
 Although Irma will weaken after landfall, its large size will spread rain bands into the Carolinas late Sunday night through early Wednesday.
 Winds may gust over 45 mph at times, and isolated tornadoes are possible.
 Periods of heavy rain may also occur.
 Seas will remain high, with a dangerous rip current risk.
 Drier weather should return by Wednesday.
 Daytime highs will be in the 80’s.
 Overnight lows in the 60’s.